Comparing Llama and GPT: Open-Source Versus Closed-Source AI Development

 Benchmarks and comparisons of Llama and GPT models

 Remember that benchmarks are tricky.
+Task complexity plays a crucial role in evaluating the capabilities of language models, especially in how well they manage intricate tasks.
 A great result on a benchmark doesn’t necessarily mean the model will perform better for your use case.
 Plus, with the different versions of models available out there, comparing them can be tricky.
 Take these benchmarks with a grain of salt.

 HumanEval